 How to Obtain a Rabies Antibody Titer/FAVN Test

 Your vet will need to send a serum sample, accompanied by a completed FAVN Report Form, to the Rabies Laboratory at Kansas State University to do the FAVN test.
 The Rabies Laboratory will then send the FAVN Report Form with the original "stickered" results of the test back to the submitting clinic.
 If the destination on the FAVN Report Form is listed as Hawaii, Guam or any of the Caribbean Islands, the original "stickered" results will be sent directly to the destination's quarantine station, and a copy of results will be sent to the submitting clinic.
+Results can take up to six weeks to be returned.
+Make sure to plan accordingly.

 The results of the FAVN test must be 0.5 IU/ml or above in order to qualify for entry.